iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 - **lonestar4.tacc.teragrid.org** - a compute cluster at the Texas Advanced Computing Center
 - **stampede.tacc.utexas.edu** - currently the 8th largest supercomputer in the world!
-- **docker.iplantcollaborative.org** - mostly for demonstration and training purposes at the time of writing this, this execution host runs docker jobs.
+- **docker.iplantcollaborative.org** - this execution host runs Docker jobs.
+Mostly for demonstration and training purposes for now.

 Most interactions with execution systems are to launch jobs, but for your own systems, it is also possible to use the "files" commands to look at the local data as well.  **Note:** An execution system is always tied to a set of user credentials for that system.
-In other words, when you run jobs on Stampede, there is an unprivileged iPlant service account that runs the job on your behalf and returns the results to you.
-This means that iPlant can share apps with you that run on Stampede without requiring that you be able to login to Stampede directly.
+In other words, when you run jobs on Stampede, there is an unprivileged Cyverse service account that runs the job on your behalf and returns the results to you.
+This means that Cyverse can share apps with you that run on Stampede without requiring that you be able to login to Stampede directly.
 If you actually have credentials that let you SSH into Stampede, you can use the ``systems-clone`` command to create your own private copy of Stampede that uses your credentials, but we won't do that in this tutorial.
-Later on, we will show you how to register your own execution system.
+You can also bring your OWN systems into the Agave API, but that's outside the scope of this simple tour.

 Data management
 ---------------

-Later on, we will do quite a bit of data movement and management.
-At the moment, it is probably a good time to explore some of the files commands on your own.
-Try entering the first part of the files command and hitting tab twice like this:
+You likely do quite a bit of data movement and management.
+So, it is probably a good time to explore some of the Agave files commands.
+If we enter the first part of the files command and hit tab twice like this, we will see many file commands.

 ``files-<TAB><TAB>``

 **Exercises**

 - Take a few minutes to look through the different API commands that start with "files-".
 Which ones do you think you will use the most?
 See a description of each command by using the ``-h`` flag (e.g. ``files-upload -h``).
-- Your home directory on data.iplantcollaborative.org is just your username.
+- Your home directory on data.iplantcollaborative.org is just *your username*.
 For example, if user jfonner wanted to see what was in his home directory, he would type ``files-list /jfonner``.
-Your home directory might be empty if you are new to iPlant.
-Try looking at the ``/shared/iplant_training/`` directory.
-Can you tell which directory was created most recently?
-(Hint: you will need to both pass an extra argument to "files-list" and can optionally pipe the output to another bash command for sorting)
+Your home directory might be empty if you are new to Cyverse.
+Let's look in the ``/shared/iplant_training/`` directory.

+``files-list -L shared/iplant_training/```

+Which directory was created most recently?

-The default iPlant storage system is data.iplantcollaborative.org, which is the iPlant Data Store.
-So the following two commands are equivalent
+The default Cyverse storage system is data.iplantcollaborative.org, which is the Cyverse Data Store.
+Thus, the following two commands are equivalent:

 .. code-block:: bash